ArnavKucheriya/NJIT/README.md

 This repository contains coursework related to Computer Science and other Ying Wu College of Computing (YWCC) courses for the **B.S. in Computer Science** at **New Jersey Institute of Technology (NJIT)**.

+(Professors if there are any contents that you would like for me to remove/hide, please contact me at ak2945@njit.edu)

 Editor Used: Visual Studio Code (64-bits)

 ## Course Information